zeux/wasm-simd/Shuffles.md

 Because describing the entire possibility space is way too hard, let's look at shuffles that are supported efficiently on both x64 and arm64.

+This data is based on analyzing v8 source as of February 28th 2020; note that v8 continues to improve the codegen and some of these instruction counts are going to be improved in the future.

 ## Splats

 These shuffle masks replicate one input lane (8/16/32-bit) to all output lanes.
 They map to 1-2 instructions on x64 and 1 instruction on arm64.